akash-chaturvedi-655/Events-organizer-app/README.md

-# Nightlife-organizer-app
+# Events-organizer-app
- Lets you organize nightlife at nearby places around you, hangout, book tables and Party !!
+Lets you organize and search events at nearby places around you, hangout, book tables !!